ymmiah/GlowMint/README.md

 - **🎨 Artistic Filters**: Apply a variety of stylish, AI-powered filters with live previews.
 - **📏 Crop & Rotate**: Precisely crop, rotate, and straighten your images with an intuitive interface and AI assistance.
 - **Advanced Controls**: Fine-tune your results with negative prompts to exclude unwanted elements and select from multiple output resolutions (Low, Medium, High).
-- **Interactive Comparison**: Use the before-and-after slider to instantly see the impact of your edits.
 - **Iterative Workflow**: Use any generated image as the new input for further edits, allowing you to layer effects and refine your creation.
-- **Full History**: Never lose your progress with unlimited undo/redo capabilities.
+- **Full History**: Never lose your progress with unlimited undo/redo capabilities in single edit mode.

 ## 🛠️ Technology Stack